Field Tested

 You want webinars, funnels, or an all-in-one suite.
 Kit doesn't do webinars.
 GetResponse bundles email, landing pages, webinars, and funnel building; if you're consolidating tools, a suite beats a specialist.

 You want built-in newsletter monetization. beehiiv's built-in monetization features (an ad network and cross-newsletter recommendations, per beehiiv's own marketing) have no Kit equivalent.
-If (when) its partner program reopens, that trade-off deserves its own analysis.
+Its partner program turned out to be live again when we checked again on July 2, 2026 (see the update note below); that trade-off now deserves its own analysis.

-Three assumptions with expiry dates: that Kit's free tier stays this generous (paid pricing has moved before — the free tier can too); that deliverability from our cold domain on Kit's shared infrastructure is actually good (we'll have real send data soon — it gets published either way); and that the 50%×12mo affiliate terms hold.
+Three assumptions with expiry dates: that Kit's free tier stays this generous; that deliverability from our cold domain on Kit's shared infrastructure is actually good (real send data is coming, and it gets published whatever it says); and that the 50-percent-for-twelve-months affiliate terms hold.
 This dispatch gets a follow-up when the data lands.

 One question for you

 What made you pick — or leave — your current email platform?
-Subscribe below and reply to any issue — real answers from real operators shape what we research next; that's the whole model.
+Subscribe below and reply to any issue.
+Reader answers shape what we research next; that's the whole model.

 Keep reading

-Which email tools actually let you put affiliate links in email
+Which affiliate programs let you put links in email

 The official terms of Kit, GetResponse, Amazon, and beehiiv — exact clauses, quoted and retrieval-dated.